timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_MenuItem_PointerEnteredItem.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/MenuItem.cs" title="View the source code">View Source</a>

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(RoutedEventArgs)

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(RoutedEventArgs)A bubbling version of the PointerEntered event for menu items.
+A bubbling version of the PointerEntered event for menu items.

 ## See Also